-

 Those are just a few examples, but the stark differences between traditional and Agile leadership create myriad opportunities for conflict.

-Agile Leaders Are Necessary to Unlock Key Agile Benefits
+Agile Leadership Is Necessary to Unlock Key Agile Benefits

 Avoiding disconnects and conflict is great, but, as noted, actually unlocking the full benefits of Agile marketing also requires the right leadership.

-For example, the Seventh Annual State of Agile Marketing Report (SOAM) found that 61% of all surveyed organizations planned to transition some of their teams to Agile ways of working, while 25% intended to transform all of their teams.
-And good Agile leadership is one of the best ways to advocate for a greater use of Agile throughout the organization, enabling more teams to unlock its benefits and collaborate more effectively.
+For example, our annual State of Agile Marketing Reports have long found that Agile teams much prefer working with other Agile teams (over non-Agile teams).
+They simply share a similar mindset and set of practices around their work.
+Good Agile leadership is one of the best ways to advocate for a greater use of Agile throughout the organization, enabling more teams to unlock its benefits and collaborate more effectively.

 Agile methods also offer great ways to improve alignment between various levels of an organization.
 Systems like Portfolio Kanban offer a fantastic way to directly tie marketing activities to broader organizational goals.
 But systems like this require leadership involvement that may prove difficult if they are unfamiliar with the Agile principles behind them.